How to Thrive as a Physician: 3 Strategies to Reclaim Your Time

 The link between diet and stress is undeniable.
 Poor food choices can amplify stress, while a balanced diet can improve mood and energy.
 Here is a quick strategy to add lunch back into your day.”

-- Step 1: Escape your workspace.
-Even if it’s the hospital rooftop or an empty consult room, natural light reduces stress—bonus points if you sit near a window.
+- Step 1: Escape your workspace to eat.
+Even if it’s the hospital rooftop or an empty consult room with a window, natural light reduces stress.

-- Step 2: Before biting, take three deep breaths.
+- Step 2: Before taking the first bite, take three deep breaths.
 This shifts you from “fight-or-flight” to “rest-and-digest” mode.

 - Step 3: Prioritize protein and complex carbs.
-My go-to is almond butter on whole-grain toast or leftover grilled chicken with pretzels.
+My go-to is a simple salad with chicken, a hard boiled egg, and some chopped veggies.

 Mindful eating isn’t about perfection; it’s about making better choices.
 Even small changes, like swapping chips for nuts or prepping balanced meals ahead of time, can make a world of difference.